 |Cultural Characteristics||Sheep Blood Agar Medium||Nutrient Agar medium (NAM)||Egg yolk agar medium|

 |Shape||Large, Irregularly circular||Large, Irregularly circular||Large, Irregularly circular|

 |Hemolysis||β - hemolysis||-----||-----|

-In Sheep’s Blood Agar medium, Clostridium botulinum grows well, and many strains of C. botulinum shows b-hemolysis (complete hemolysis characterized by a clear zone around the colonies) which is caused by the production of botulinolysin (a hemolysin toxin).
-However, there are many strains which do not produce this toxin hence shows no hemolytic activity in blood agar medium.
+In Sheep’s Blood Agar medium, Clostridium botulinum grows well, and many strains of C. botulinum show b-hemolysis (complete hemolysis characterized by a clear zone around the colonies) which is caused by the production of botulinolysin (a hemolysin toxin).
+However, there are many strains that do not produce this toxin hence shows no hemolytic activity in the blood agar medium.

-In Roberson’s cooked meat broth medium, C. botulinum grows well, produce turbidity and the meat is not digested but may turn Black with foul odor due to the proteolytic action of Clostridium botulinum.
-It also produces gas and turns pH of the medium Acidic.
+In Roberson’s cooked meat broth medium, C. botulinum grows well, produces turbidity and the meat is not digested but may turn Black with foul odor due to the proteolytic action of Clostridium botulinum.
+It also produces gas and turns the pH of the medium Acidic.

 That’s all about the Morphology & Culture Characteristics of Clostridium botulinum